RAIDERS OF THE LOST ARK

 Steven Spielberg, George Lucas and Harrison Ford made two sequels (or rather prequels) to Raiders of the Lost Ark Indiana Jones and the Temple of Doom (1984) and Indiana Jones and the Last Crusade (1989).
 While both have their fans and even those who argue the merits of their superiority over Raiders of the Lost Ark, they are not as much fun.
 Neither has a unifying strength they often seem an incoherent hodgepodge of action scenes with little driving force and only Harrison Fords grizzled charm holding the show together.
 George Lucas later spun out a tv series The Young Indiana Jones Chronicles (1992-3).
 The conception of the series had changed markedly from what it was in the films where the films were high adventure with strong fantasy content, the series was soberly realistic and non-fantastical, as though it had been made to present history to teenagers in dramatic form.
 Although earnest, the contrivations of the plots that required the youthful Indiana to meet a famous historical personage every week hearing ghost stories from Lawrence of Arabia, escaping prison with Charles de Gaulle, playing pranks on Picasso, having a fling with Mata Hari and so on verged on the laughable.
 Indiana was shown as a teenager (played by Sean Patrick Flanery), a child (played by Corey Carrier) and as an old man (played by George Hall).
 A fourth Indiana Jones film was talked about for nearly two decades with numerous scripts written and rejected, before finally emerging as Indiana Jones and the Kingdom of the Crystal Skull (2008).
 Also of interest is Raiders of the Lost Ark: The Adaptation (1989), a shot-for-shot remake conducted by two teenagers, as well as Raiders!
 The Story of the Greatest Fan Film Ever Made (2015), a documentary about the making of their film.

 George Lucass other genre films as director has been the dystopian work THX 1138 (1971), Star Wars (1977) and the Star Wars prequel trilogy Star Wars Episode I: The Phantom Menace (1999), Star Wars Episode II: Attack of the Clones (2002) and Star Wars Episode III: Revenge of the Sith (2005).
-George Lucass other genre works as producer are: the Star Wars sequels The Empire Strikes Back (1980) and Return of the Jedi (1983), as well as various other animated series and spinoffs in the Star Wars universe; the disastrous Howard the Duck (1986); the fine Jim Henson fantasy Labyrinth (1986); the sword-and-sorcery adventure Willow (1988); and the animated Strange Magic (2015).
+George Lucass other genre works as producer are: the Star Wars sequels The Empire Strikes Back (1980) and Return of the Jedi (1983), as well as various other animated series and spinoffs in the Star Wars universe; the animated animated film Twice Upon a Time (1983); the disastrous Howard the Duck (1986); the fine Jim Henson fantasy Labyrinth (1986); the sword-and-sorcery adventure Willow (1988); and the animated Strange Magic (2015).